Free drive-up COVID-19 tests offered by St. Lawrence Health System

-POTSDAM — St. Lawrence County residents who may have been exposed to COVID-19, can use four St. Lawrence community testing sites where St. Lawrence Health Systems has set up free drive-up tests.
+POTSDAM — St. Lawrence County residents who may have been exposed to COVID-19 can use four community testing sites where St. Lawrence Health Systems has set up free drive-up tests.

 Anyone who has been exposed, or thinks they may have contracted the virus, can be tested at one of the sites.